Android App Launch Service

 CFG

-The filename of the CFG file must match the filename of the APK.
+The filename of the CFG file must be unique from the other app config files.

 {